HenrikJoreteg/human-javascript/ch06 - models.md

 So now we've got a representation of that list of widgets that assumes nothing about how it's going to be used.

-Stop for a second and think about what that does for us when requriements change or even when we go build a second application on the same API.
+Stop for a second and think about what that does for us when requirements change or even when we go build a second application on the same API.
 Nearly *all* the model code will be re-usable with zero changes.
-It simply represents the state that is available in the API which is the same no matter what the interface looks like.
+It simply represents the state that is available in the API, which is the same no matter what the interface looks like.

 Also, think about this in a team environment.
 Someone can be working on writing models and making sure they get the proper data populated from the API while someone is building the clientside router and page views that include and design "static" versions of page elements that will be rendered by models once the API is hooked up.
-Because they're all in seperate files you won't step on eachothers toes and merging the combined code in git won't result in any major merge conflicts.
+Because they're all in separate files you won't step on each other's toes and merging the combined code in git won't result in any major merge conflicts.

 Just imagine the sort of impact this has for a team to be able to work in parallel and to write code that doesn't need to be thrown away the minute someone wants to change the layout of the app.

-In fact, that the basic model layer and API synchronization can be created before we even have a final app design.
+In fact, that basic model layer and API synchronization can be created before we even have a final app design.

 ### Model alternatives

 In order to provide observability, models generally provide some sort of event registration system and a way to set and get some "protected" attributes.

 For a long time, I used Backbone models for everything.
-The code for them is quite simple and readable (YES!), they're flexible and easy to use.
+The code for them is quite simple and readable (YES!); they're also flexible and easy to use.
 Also, I'm generally a big fan of Backbone's general principles and structure.

 Yet, you'll notice the examples all use `HumanModel` but Backbone collections.